Finnish students and the NASA Epic Challenge invite companies to join them in creative problem solving

 Valamis

 Valamis is an internationally growing IT company that specializes in the digitalization of learning.
 The company was recently listed in Gartner’s 2016 Market Guide for Corporate Learning Suites as a Representative Vendor of the product Valamis.
 Valamis – Learning Experience Platform helps customers convert the benefits of the digital transformation into a competitive advantage.
 Valamis’ customers are large organizations in both private and public sectors.
-With its headquarters in Joensuu, Finland, Valamis has a total of seven offices in Finland, the US and Russia.
+With its headquarters in Joensuu, Finland, Valamis has offices around the globe.

 More information: